 ENGG 300: Enterprise Experience Project

-Internship proposals require approval of the faculty advisor.
-The course is graded on a credit/no credit basis by the faculty advisor after completion of the report.
+An Internship Proposal form is required prior to committing to an internship, and must be signed by your faculty advisor and the instructor.
+The forms are available in the Thayer School Registrar’s Office.
+The course is graded on a credit/no credit basis by the instructor after completion of the report.
 Enrollment is open to M.S. and Ph.D. students that have completed at least three (3) quarters of program residency.
 Students may enroll in the course more than once, but students holding F-1 visas should consult with the Office of Visa and Immigration Services (OVIS).